MicrosoftDocs/Viva/Viva/glint/setup/add-external-user.md

 ## Add a Support or Partner user

 > [!CAUTION]
-> Don't add support or partner users to the Viva Glint Company Admin role by [assigning them in the Microsoft 365 admins center](post-provisioning-next-steps.md).
-Users won't be able to successfully login to Glint.
+> Don't add support or partner users to the Viva Glint Company Admin role by [assigning them in the Microsoft 365 admin center](post-provisioning-next-steps.md).
+Users won't be able to successfully log in to Glint.

 To add a user: